-The rpm command measures the rotation speed of the floppy drive.
+The rpm command measures the rotational speed of the floppy drive.

 The correct drive speed is important when writing to floppy, as the effective track space is reduced if the disk is rotating faster than normal.
 This is critical for the 8K sector formats used by some Amstrad CPC and Spectrum +3 disks.